Help Guide

 The Trafford Design Approach

 Good design should consider how to create socially and commercially attractive places which enhance their surroundings.
-It is for this reason Trafford Borough Council believes in the principles of ‘first life, then spaces then buildings’, established by Jan Gehl.
+It is for this reason Trafford Council believes in the principles of ‘first life, then spaces then buildings’, established by Jan Gehl.

 Healthy Places

 Healthy placemaking should run as a golden thread through the design of all developments in Trafford.
-Healthy placemaking seeks to create development that enhances our everyday life through; being attractive, sustainable, connected, socially and environmentally resilient, inclusive, accessible and community focussed.
+Healthy placemaking seeks to create development that enhances our everyday life through; being attractive, sustainable, connected, socially and environmentally resilient, inclusive, accessible, and community focussed.

 All development proposals must strive for quality and create responsive outcomes which are embedded in their place.
 Design proposals should have full regard for the Strategic Design Principles that are outlined within this Code.
 The influence of place and landscape should be clearly illustrated in the development proposal and supported by a compelling narrative to support the design intent.